Luci-MG/GenAI-ProbingGPT/README.md

 - **Middle Layers (h.3.mlp):** These layers show an improvement in relationship understanding, especially in terms of distinguishing between entailment and neutrality.
 - **Deeper Layers (h.9.mlp & h.9.attn):** The deepest layers, particularly the attention layers, demonstrate the best performance in capturing contradictions and entailments.
 This suggests that GPT-2's deeper layers play a critical role in semantic understanding and context capture.

-The detailed results of these experiments, including accuracy and error metrics, can be found in the [NLPProbingGPT.ipynb](NLPProbingGPT.ipynb) file.
+The detailed results of these experiments, including accuracy and error metrics, can be found in the [ProbingGPT2.ipynb](ProbingGPT2.ipynb) file.

 ---